SMRLaundryApp/laundry-symbol-reader/README.rst

 The program depends on libalx-base and libalx-cv (both from libalx_) being installed in the system, and those libraries depend on some other packages being installed in the system.
 For those reasons, I recommend debian 11 (bullseye) as the operating system.
 That's the OS used in the docker image.
-Other compatible OSes include: manjaro.
+Other compatible OSes include: manjaro, Ubuntu 20.04 (focal).

 .. _libalx: https://github.com/alejandro-colomar/libalx